Chrissy Teigen Shows John Legend's EGOT No Mercy As She Makes Room For Her Award

 In case you were wondering, John Legend’s EGOT status has nothing on Chrissy Teigen’s latest achievement.

-Teigen was honored as the recipient of the Giving Tree Award at the 2019 Baby2Baby Gala Presented by Paul Mitchel on Saturday night.
-The nonprofit provides children in poverty with basic living necessities and honors a mother each year who uses their platform to advocate for this mission.
+Teigen was honoured as the recipient of the Giving Tree Award at the 2019 Baby2Baby Gala Presented by Paul Mitchel on Saturday night.
+The nonprofit provides children in poverty with basic living necessities and honours a mother each year who uses their platform to advocate for this mission.

 Advertisement